johannesstroebele91/mongodb-library/3_operations/crud-operations/4_delete.md

 Delete one or multiple documents

 - in a collection
-- e.g. `db.products.deleteOne(filter, options)`
+- e.g. `db.myCollection.deleteOne(filter, options)`
+  - `db` access current database
+  - `myCollection`access a collection (gets created if does not exists)
-- by passing the parameters:
+  - `deleteOne(filter, options)` method that gets executed on the collection, which parameters:
     - Filter: narrow down which documents to change
     - Options: configuration

 # deleteOne()